stefano-hm/YogaEcommerce/README.md

   Displays transaction details with a direct link to **Etherscan**, plus navigation buttons to return to the store or home.

+  ### Backend Integration

+  After a successful Ethereum transaction, the frontend communicates with a lightweight backend   service built with **Express** and **SQLite**.

+    - **POST /purchases**: called after a successful payment to persist the purchased course         (`walletAddress` + `productId`).
+    - **GET /purchases/:wallet**: used to retrieve all courses purchased by a specific wallet         and display them in the UI.

+  This integration ensures that purchased content is tied to the user's wallet and can be         retrieved on future sessions, beyond the current frontend state.

 **Wallet & Payment Handling**

 - Wallet connection is handled by **RainbowKit**, supporting multiple providers.